Annuity payouts: how your options work

 Drawbacks:

-• Fees may be higher than with some other retirement savings products.
+• Fees on deferred annuities, particularly variable annuities, may be higher than with some other retirement savings products.

 • There are surrender charges and tax penalties for early withdrawals.